jupyter/docker-stacks/docs/index.rst

 Jupyter Docker Stacks
 =====================

 Jupyter Docker Stacks are a set of ready-to-run Docker images containing Jupyter applications and interactive computing tools.
-You can use a stack image to start a personal Jupyter Notebook server in a local Docker container, to run JupyterLab servers for a team using JupyterHub, to write your own project Dockerfile, and so on.
+You can use a stack image to do any of the following (and more):

+* Start a personal Jupyter Notebook server in a local Docker container
+* Run JupyterLab servers for a team using JupyterHub
+* Write your own project Dockerfile

 Quick Start
 -----------